 Skin care beyond lotions and potions

-The latest concept of skin care includes an amalgamation of topical applications, nutritional elements and lifestyle programmes.
-Skin is our body's largest organ and responds best to a holistic approach to maximise its full potential.
-Providing inclusive care means addressing skin inside-out.
-An inclusive approach involves emotional health and lifestyle changes that reduce stress and isolation.
-The underlying goal is to boost skin immunity and its defence mechanisms.
+The latest concept of skin care includes an amalgamation of topical applications, nutritional elements and lifestyle changes.
+Skin, our body’s largest organ, responds best to a holistic approach.
+Providing inclusive care means addressing skin issues inside-out.
+An inclusive approach involves changes that reduce stress and isolation.
 Various external and internal factors cause injury to free radicals which further causes functional cell death.
-When this cell damage is prevented, they are strong and can prevent the onslaught of diseases and aging.

 Skin – a defence mechanism